grafana/grafana/docs/sources/features/datasources/azuremonitor.md

    - Application ID
    - API Key

+7. If you using Azure Resource Graph, then it will use the same credentials specified in Azure Monitor service.
+Default subscription chosen will be ignored; Instead all subscriptions will be used to query.

-7. Paste these two items into the appropriate fields in the Application Insights API Details section:
+8. Paste these two items into the appropriate fields in the Application Insights API Details section:
    {{< docs-imagebox img="/img/docs/v62/config_2_app_insights_api_details.png" class="docs-image--no-shadow" caption="Application Insights Configuration Details" >}}

-8. Test that the configuration details are correct by clicking on the "Save & Test" button:
+9. Test that the configuration details are correct by clicking on the "Save & Test" button:
    {{< docs-imagebox img="/img/docs/v62/config_3_save_and_test.png" class="docs-image--no-shadow" caption="Save and Test" >}}

 Alternatively on step 4 if creating a new Azure Active Directory App, use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest):